Privacy Policy

 We may share information in these situations:

-• Service providers: vendors that help us operate the Service (for example: cloud hosting, storage, analytics, payments, and AI processing).
+• Service providers: vendors that help us operate the Service (for example: cloud hosting, storage, speech processing, source APIs, Google sign-in and calendar integrations, analytics when enabled, payments, and AI processing).
 These providers are permitted to process information only to provide services to us.

-• Within your workspace: content you add to a shared workspace may be visible to other workspace members according to roles and workspace settings.
+• Within your workspace and shared sessions: content you add to a shared workspace or collaborative session may be visible to workspace members, administrators, or direct collaborators according to roles and settings.

 • Legal and safety: to comply with law, protect rights and safety, and prevent fraud or abuse.